changhaonan/A3VLM/data_gen/README.md

 Notice: this step will use a lot of diskspace.
 One video will extract around 20GB images.
 And we have 112 videos for MultiScan in total.

 ### Generate A3 Annotation

+### TODO:

+1. Add support for anno that exceeds the boundary.
+2. Add support for more accurate visibility measure.
+3. Add support for depth normalization.